PennyLaneAI/pennylane-sf/doc/installing.rst

 Installation of OpenQML, as well as all required Python packages mentioned above, can be installed via ``pip``:
 ::

-   	$ python -m pip install openqml
+   	$ python -m pip install openqml-sf

 Make sure you are using the Python 3 version of pip.